denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 peek at what is to come soon.[83]

-@tae:The passages appear too contrived to be spontaneous.
+The passages appear too contrived to be spontaneous.
 Despite its experimental structure, these phenomenological reflections advance key elements of Engelbart’s research program, which aimed to develop new data structures in combination with new ways of displaying them.
 Yet I cannot help but be moved by the fluency of the prose and by the sheer audacity of the project.

-            @tx:Engelbart’s research into intellect augmentation created tools that augment research.
+Engelbart’s research into intellect augmentation created tools that augment research.
 In an image that evokes Baron Münchhausen pulling himself out of a swamp by his own bootstraps, Engelbart called his group’s methodology “bootstrapping,” which involved the recursive strategy of “developing tools and techniques” to develop better tools and techniques.[84]
 The “tangible product” of such an activity was a “constantly improving augmentation system for use in developing and studying augmentation systems.”[85]

 It was an appealing vision, but only so long as it remained recursive.
 Engelbart’s group benefited from creating their own tools and methods.
 Engelbart also hoped that his system could be “transferred--as a whole or by pieces of concept, principle and technique--to help others develop augmentation systems for many other disciplines and activities.”[86]
 Undoubtedly, Engelbart’s ideas about intellect augmentation have had a broad effect on knowledge work across disciplines.
 However, his vision loses the property of self-determination when transferred outside the narrow confines of a laboratory actively engaged in the transformation of material contexts of their own knowledge production.
 Word processing today rarely involves communities pulling themselves up by their own bootstraps: using their tools and techniques of their own design.
 Augmentation enforced from without often advances values and principles no longer comprehensible to the entity being augmented.

 To bring his system into being, Engelbart convened a community that through recursive self-improvement could lift itself up toward a smarter, more efficient, more human way of doing research.
 The group crafted novel instruments for reading and writing.
 They engineered new programming languages, compilers to interpret them, and debuggers to troubleshoot them.
 The system shows care and love for the craft of writing.
 But there is also complexity.
 “This complexity has grown more than expected,” Engelbart wrote in conclusion.[87]
 The feeling of transcendence that the anonymous typist describes in using the system engages a sophisticated mechanism.
 The mechanism was not, however, the primary instrument of augmentation.
 Rather, it was the process of designing, making, and experimenting with tools that enhanced the intellect..
 Engelbart wrote, “The development of the Bootstrap Community must be coordinated with the capacity of our consoles, computer service, and file storage to support Community needs, and with our ability to integrate and coordinate people and activities.”[88]
 In other words, the development of the community must form a feedback loop with software development.
 It involves training, practice, critical self-reflection, and thoughtful deliberation.

 Modern word processors enable us to drag and drop passages with unprecedented facility.
 We live in Engelbart’s world, to the extent that we use his lab’s complex systems daily and in a smaller configuration: screens, keyboards, storage.
 Today’s computer users rarely form a self-determined bootstrapping community, however.
 The contemporary writer is bootstrapped passively to the prevailing vision of intellect augmentation.
 The very metaphor of bootstrapping suggests the impossibility of using one’s bootstraps to pull others out of the Platonic cave.
 Engelbart’s liberatory research program therefore left another less lofty imprint on the everyday practice of modern intellectual life.
 Text, which before the advent of the CRT was readily apparent on the page in all its fullness, finally entered a complex system of executable code and inscrutable control instruction.
 The material lightness of textual being came at the price of legibility.

 Short-lived screenless word processors of the early 1960s (e.g., the MT/ST) were difficult to operate, because typists had no means to visualize complex data structures on tape.
 Screens helped by representing document topography visually, restoring a sense of apparent space to otherwise opaque media.
 The contemporary digital document may resemble a page on-screen, but beneath it, it is a jumble of bits, split into the various regions of internal memory.
 Screens simulate document unity by presenting holistic images of paragraphs, pages, and books.
-The simulation seems to follow the physics of paper and ink: One can turn pages, write in margins, and insert bookmarks.
+The simulation seems to follow the physics of paper and ink:
+One can turn pages, write in margins, and insert bookmarks.
 But the underlying inscription remains in fracture.
 Simulated text does not transcend matter.
 Screens merely conceal its material properties while recreating others, more seemingly transcendent ones.
 The act of continual dissemblage, one medium imitating the other, manufactures an ephemeral illusion by which pages fade in and out of sight, paper folds in improbable ways, and words glide effortlessly between registers of copy and paste.

 In the rift between  input and output, programmable media inject arbitrary intervals of time and space.
 Forces of capital and control occupy the void as the sign acquires new dimensions and capabilities for automation.
 Code and codex subsequently sink beneath the matte surface of a synthetic storage medium.
 Screens purport to restore a sense of lost immediacy, of the kind felt on contact between pen nib and paper as the capillary action of cellulose conveys ink into its shallow conduit.

 Screens are meant to open a window onto the unfamiliar physicalities of electromagnetic inscription.
 For example, they obviate the need for multiple typings or printouts.
 Projected image should, in theory, correspond to its originating keystroke.
 The gap separating inputs and outputs appears to close.
 Crucially, the accord between archived inscription and its image cannot be guaranteed.
 The interval persists in practice and is actively contested.
 Deep and shallow inscriptions entwine.
 Laminate text seems weightless and ephemeral at some layers of the composite, allowing for rapid remediation.
 At other layers its affordances are determined by its physics; at still other layers they are carefully constructed to resist movement or interpretation.
 Alienated from the base particulates of the word, we lose some of our basic interpretive capacities to interrogate embedded power structures.

 [^1]: Chun, "Enduring Ephemeral," 148.